turkeryilmaz/openairinterface5g/tools/profiling/README.md

 persisted parent/child interval structure; global archive coverage is reported separately and gates observer/publication aggregation.

+The offline campaign and observer reports use explicit, non-interchangeable
+layers:

+- role execution success (`successful_roles` and observer `process_success`) requires accepted termination, a mode-correct workload and stop reason, and valid duration evidence.
+It deliberately does not require a sidecar or archive so acquisition failure cannot be mislabeled as process/RF failure;
+- observer `process_duration` additionally requires one exact gNB/nrUE pair in which both members succeeded and the workload status, artifact, and cleanup result match;
+- measurement eligibility additionally requires the mode-correct sidecar status/artifact, finalized manifest presence, successful manifest verification, and agreement between the recorded and recomputed versioned termination class; and
+- event-level observer medians additionally require an exact measurement-eligible pair, profiler enablement, and complete profiler coverage.
+A successful but incomplete profile is excluded and counted, not converted to a zero observation.

+In `campaign_runs.csv`, `termination_class_recorded`,
+`termination_class_recomputed`, and `termination_class_consistent` retain that
+integrity comparison.
+In `campaign_completeness.csv`, `finished_roles`
+preserves raw zero-exit provenance, while `termination_accepted_roles`, `controlled_stop_roles`, and `termination_class_by_role` expose the recomputed completion decision. `paired_complete` and `status` are the operational archive
+layer: exactly one gNB and one nrUE have a common valid workload contract, accepted role execution, finalized manifests, and verified archive integrity.
+They do not require sidecar evidence. `paired_measurement_complete` and `measurement_status` add sidecar validity, the complete measurement-eligibility contract, and recorded/recomputed termination-class agreement for both roles.

+Campaign-control identity is authoritative for campaign pairing.
+An eligible pair requires nonblank and equal `campaign_id`, `experiment_id`, `case`, `variant`, and `trial`; current missing campaign fields are never backfilled from profiler metadata. `campaign_profile_identity_consistent` and `campaign_profile_identity_mismatches` compare campaign identity with profiler metadata when profiling is enabled, while `campaign_profile_identity_inconsistent_roles` retains pair-level failures.
+`sidecar_contract_consistent` requires matching valid sidecar tool and full configuration on both roles. `measurement_contract_consistent` additionally requires equal explicit profiler enablement and PMU mode.
+A treatment mismatch does not retroactively turn a valid process/RF execution into a process failure, so operational paired duration remains reportable; it does prevent that pair from contributing measurement or event evidence to an observer cohort.

-In `campaign_completeness.csv`, `paired_complete` and `status` retain their operational meaning: both roles finished successfully, were finalized, and passed archive-manifest verification.
-They do not by themselves prove complete profiler evidence.
-The appended `profile_evidence_complete` and `profile_evidence_status` fields additionally require every profiler-enabled role to have `profile_coverage_status=complete`; profiler-disabled roles are explicitly `not_applicable`.
+`profile_evidence_complete` and `profile_evidence_status` separately require
+every profiler-enabled role in an operationally complete pair to have `profile_coverage_status=complete`; profiler-disabled roles are explicitly `not_applicable`.
 Canonical variants must agree with their declared profile setting, and profiler artifacts in a declared-disabled role are reported as unexpected evidence; either profiler metadata or an event artifact is sufficient to detect that contamination even when no complete profile was discovered.
 Per-role coverage and incomplete/unknown/mismatched role sets remain in the same row.
 A manifest-valid zero-byte diagnostic stream can therefore be operationally intact while its profile evidence remains incomplete.
-This bounded qualifier does not validate PMU, sidecars, host/system sources, clock alignment, RF success, or whole-publication scientific validity; those are separate gates.
+Neither the operational, measurement, nor profiler-evidence field alone validates PMU quality, host/system sources, clock alignment, RF success, or whole-publication scientific validity; those remain separate gates.

 For an unfinalized schema-2 process, `runs.csv` reports `clean_shutdown=unknown` when completion metadata is absent.
 A duration